eradiate/eradiate/docs/rst/user_guide/data/ckd.rst

 Correlated-k distribution (CKD)
 ===============================

-Eradiate supports simulation using the correlated-k distribution method.
+Eradiate supports simulation using the correlated-*k* distribution method.
 To that end, various data are used and shipped as part of the software package.

 Bin set definitions
 -------------------